danfuzz/samizdat/doc/library-guide/Value.md

-The class `Value` binds this to a function which returns a string consisting of the class name, value name (result of call to `.debugSymbol()`) if non-void, and low-level identifier (e.g. a memory address) of the value.
+The class `Value` binds this to a function which returns a string consisting of the class name, value name (result of call to `.debugSymbol()`) if non-void, and low-level identifier (e.g. a memory address) of the value, all wrapped in `@<...>`.
 Various of the core classes override this to provide more useful information.

+As a convention, overriders are encouraged to return *either* a string that is either truly or very nearly Samizdat syntax, *or* a string surrounded by `@<...>`.

 **Note:** In general, it is a bad idea to call this function for any purpose other than temporary debugging code.